 It’s the perfect solution to reduce the volume in your luggage.

-Packing and unpacking is easy with packing cubes, because you already know where everything is.
+Packing a set of packing cubes makes things easier.
+Because you already know where everything is.

 Getting the compression ones means being able to pack more stuff into less space.
 Smart, right?

-Ski Trip in Europe – Essentials Packing List
+Ski Trip in Europe – Essentials you’ll need to pack

 Winter in Europe: Backpack or Suitcase?

-Even before you start preparing your packing list for Europe in winter, there’s something you should do.
+Even before you start deciding what to pack for Europe in winter, there’s something you should do.

 Try to make up your mind: are you a suitcase or a backpack traveller?